 He was living up there and found natural hot springs one day when his horses got loose, and then had the idea to create a spa for people to visit began.
 For $8 a week, you could come up to have lodging and food taken care of, access to the natural hot springs, and one spa service a day.

-Several trails nearby, including the Trail of Shadows, are a 1-mile loop trail beginning near the museum.
-It takes you through the forest to hot springs where you’ll pass by some cabin replicas.
+Several trails nearby, including the Trail of the Shadows, are a 1-mile loop trail beginning near the museum.
+It takes you through the forest to hot springs, where you’ll pass by some cabin replicas.